 Although the actual donating only takes about 10 minutes, plan for an hour for the full process (bring a good book & relax).
 They take a pint, which weighs a pound (we all appreciate this, right?).
 The volume is replaced within about 2 days, and the red blood cells are back up to full count in about 2 months.
 Therefore, you can give a pint every 2 months.

 Not sure how to get started?
-Click here for a list of American Red Cross donation centers in your area or just listen up – there’s always a blood drive going on somewhere!
+Click here to find a donation opportunity with the American Red Cross in your area.

 Are you still sitting on the fence about whether to give?
 The three biggest excuses are:

 2. “I’m scared”

 This article dealt with the first two excuses.
 Get over the last one by thinking heroically and remembering you’ll save three lives by stepping out of your comfort zone!